 But Beetle remains one of the most iconic and instantly recognizable cars and has now seemingly reached the vintage stage.

-Hostile conduct towards Germany and German products were prevalent in the post World War Two period.
+Hostile conduct towards Germany and German products was prevalent in the post World War Two period.
 The US had emerged as one of the superpowers and was experiencing remarkable economic growth and sustainability with the people majorly being attracted to the cars that were quite the opposite of Beetle.
 Volkswagen and the Beetle print ads had several challenges laid down the road.

 So how did a car that was not just of German origins, but mainly the brainchild of Adolf Hitler along with Ferdinand Porsche and manufactured in German factories laid by Hitler become the biggest selling foreign-made car in America and the fourth most influential car in the 20th century in the 1999 Car Of The Century competition?